wjidea/Bac_Pan/Unix_cmd.md

 - [x] check the groups within Aa turf
 - [x] find gene and gene contents among those bacteria
 - [ ] Phylogenomics analysis of the CDSs -- in progress
+- [ ] Compare the core genome sizes of the turf pathogens to the maize pathogens -- in progress